oasis-tcs/openc2-impl-https/openc2-impl-https-v1.0.md

 The following HTTP request headers MUST be populated when transferring OpenC2 commands:

 * Host:  host name of HTTP server:listening port number (if other than port 443)
-* Content-type:  application/openc2-cmd+json;version=1.0
+* Content-type:  application/openc2-cmd+json;version=1.0 (when using the default JSON serialization)
-* Date:  date-time in HTTP-date format as defined by RFC 7231
 * X-Correlation-ID: contains the OpenC2 command-id

 The following HTTP response headers MUST be populated when transferring OpenC2 responses:

+* Content-type: application/openc2-rsp+json;version=1.0 (when using the default JSON serialization)
+* X-Correlation-ID: contains the OpenC2 command-id

+The following HTTP request and response headers SHOULD be populated when transferring OpenC2 commands and responses when the Consumer is the HTTP/TLS server:
 * Date: date-time in HTTP-date format as defined by RFC 7231
-* Content-type: application/openc2-rsp+json;version=1.0
-* X-Correlation-ID: contains the OpenC2 command-id

 Example messages can be found in Annex B, section B.1.